Propofol: Routine procedural sedation

-Propofol is safe and effective for gastrointestinal endoscopy procedures (colonoscopies etc.).
+Propofol is safe and effective for gastrointestinal endoscopy procedures (colonoscopies, etc.).
 Its use in these settings results in a faster recovery compared to midazolam.
 It can also be combined with opioids or benzodiazepines.
 Because of its rapid induction and recovery time, propofol is also widely used for sedation of infants and children undergoing MRI procedures.
 It is also often used in combination with ketamine with minimal side effects.

-COVID-19

-In March 2021, the U.S. Food and Drug Administration (FDA) issued an emergency use authorization (EUA) for Propofol‐Lipuro 1% to maintain sedation via continuous infusion in people older than sixteen with suspected or confirmed COVID-19 who require mechanical ventilation in an intensive care unit ICU setting.
-During the public health emergency, it was considered unfeasible to limit Fresenius Propoven 2% Emulsion or Propofol-Lipuro 1% to patients with suspected or confirmed COVID-19, so it was made available to all ICU patients under mechanical ventilation.
-This EUA has since been revoked.

 Status epilepticus

 Status epilepticus may be defined as seizure activity lasting beyond five minutes and needing anticonvulsant medication.
 Several guidelines recommend the use of propofol for the treatment of refractory status epilepticus.

 Other uses

 Assisted death in Canada

-A lethal dose of propofol is used for medical assistance in dying in Canada to quickly induce deep coma and death, but rocuronium is always given as a paralytic ensuring death, even when the patient has died as a result of initial propofol overdose.
+A lethal dose of propofol is used for medical assistance in dying in Canada to induce deep coma and death quickly, but rocuronium is always given as a paralytic, ensuring death, even when the patient has died as a result of an initial propofol overdose.